-tmgi identifies the TMGI that this notification is applicable to
+tmgi identifies the TMGI that this notification is applicable to.

 deliveryTriggerStatus indicates whether the delivery of the group message payload was successful or not and will have the value of TRUE or FALSE.

 Step 12: After receiving a Group Message Delivery Notification, the Group Hosting CSE (i.e. IN-CSE) returns a response having a response code of 204 NO CONTENT.